dodevops/terraform-azure-mysql/README.md

 ### charset

-Description: Charset for the databases, which needs to be a valid PostgreSQL charset
+Description: Charset for the databases, which needs to be a valid MySQL charset

 Type: `string`

 ### collation

-Description:     Collation for the databases, which needs to be a valid PostgreSQL collation.
-Note that Microsoft uses
+Description: Charset for the databases, which needs to be a valid MySQL charset
-    different notation - f.e. en-US instead of en\_US

 Type: `string`